houstonhaynes/AD4SDocs/04a Mojos Antifragile Opportunity.md

         process_in_parallel(item)
 ```

-This compatibility focus conflicts with the antifragile principle of optionality—by binding itself to Python's evolution and limitations, Mojo reduces its adaptation potential rather than maximizing it.
+This compatibility focus conflicts with the antifragile principle of optionality, by binding itself to Python's evolution and limitations, Mojo reduces its adaptation potential rather than maximizing it.

 ### 2. Rust-Inspired Ownership Without Rust's Compiler Guarantees